Vegan Mushroom Stroganoff made with Pumpkin Puree and Coconut Milk. This is the Perfect Weeknight Dinner Recipe. Made in Under 30 Minutes.

 - Add the crushed garlic and ginger

-Cook the mushrooms well for about 10 minutes on medium heat until they are softened, stirring frequently
+- Cook the mushrooms for about 10 minutes on medium heat until softened, stirring frequently

-When the mushrooms have shrunk to half their size, turn up the heat slightly and let the mushrooms to crisp a little
+- When the mushrooms have shrunk to half their size, turn up the heat slightly and let the mushrooms crisp a little

-Mix well and let it cook until most of the tomato sauce has evaporated.
+- Mix well and let it cook until most of the tomato sauce is turned into past.
 The mixture should be almost dry

-Feel free to add nuts like pistachio or pecans
+- Feel free to add crushed nuts like pistachio or pecans